BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-never-have-I-ever.md

     In the philosophy of religion, there's this thing called "theodicy":
 </p>

-Never have I ever been, nor even will I ever become, a middle-aged guy who exercises via riding a nice-looking racing-style road bike with skinny tires and downward-curving handlebar handles on suburban roads while wearing a spandex body suit and occasionally getting hit by a car
+Never have I ever been, nor even will I ever become, a middle-aged guy who exercises via riding a nice-looking racing-style road bike with skinny tires and downward-curving handlebar handles on suburban roads while wearing a spandex body suit and occasionally getting hit by a car.

 <hr/>